daphne-eu/daphne/doc/DaphneDSL.md

 DaphneDSL differentiates *data types* and *value types*.

-Currently, DaphneDSL supports the following *abstract* data types:
+Currently, DaphneDSL supports the following *abstract* **data types**:
-- *matrix*: homogeneous value type
+- *matrix*: homogeneous value type for all cells
-- *frame*: a table with columns of potentially different value types
+- *frame*: a table with columns of potentially different value types // individual value type for each column
 - *scalar*: a single value

-The currently supported value types are:
+The currently supported **value types** are:
 - floating-point numbers of various widths: `f64`, `f32`
 - signed and unsigned integers of various widths: `si64`, `si32`, `si8`, `ui64`, `ui32`, `ui8`
 - booleans `bool` and strings `str` *(currently only for scalars)*